cgevans/qslib/README.md

     pip3 install -U --pre git+https://github.com/cgevans/qslib

-It requires a modern (probably 3.9, at least 3.8) version of Python.
+It requires at least version 3.9 of Python.
 While it uses async code at its core for communication, it can be used conveniently in Jupyter or IPython.

 To use the library for communication with machines, you'll need a machine access password with Observer (for reading data and statuses)